 Honors Research: Students with a 3.5 GPA or higher in their major can take Honors Research with the permission of their faculty mentor.
 This is open to students regardless of whether they're in the Honors program.

-- One semester of Honors Research may count as an upper-level biology elective and honors distribution course.
+- Two semesters of approved Honors Research may count as upper-level biology electives and honors distribution course.

 - Students in Honors Research are expected to put in at least 12 hours per week on their project and present their results in the form of a seminar during the spring semester of their senior year.